-There have been improvements in birth and pregnancy outcomes for Aboriginal and Torres Strait Islander mothers and babies in recent years, with evidence of an increase in the proportion of mothers attending antenatal care in the first trimester, a decrease in the rate of mothers smoking during pregnancy, and a slight decrease in the proportion of babies born small for gestational age [26].
-'Birthing on Country' is an area of maternal and infant health that is gathering momentum [27] due to the positive impact it has on mothers and babies [28].
+There have been improvements in birth and pregnancy outcomes for Aboriginal and Torres Strait Islander mothers and babies in recent years [31].
+Evidence shows an increase in the proportion of mothers attending antenatal care in the first trimester, a decrease in the rate of mothers smoking during pregnancy, and a majority of babies being born at a healthy birthweight and normal size for their gestational age.
+'Birthing on Country' is an area of maternal and infant health that is gathering momentum [32].
+Researchers continue to build the evidence base to show Australian governments that 'Birthing on Country' models are effective in providing protective factors for mothers and babies [33].

-In Australia, all births are required by law to be registered with the Registrar of Births, Deaths and Marriages in the jurisdiction in which the birth occurred [29].
-In 2021, there were 23,510 births (11,964 males and 11,546 females) registered in Australia with one or both parents identified as Aboriginal and/ or Torres Strait Islander (7.5% of all births registered).
-This probably underestimates the true number as Indigenous status is not always identified, and there may be a lag in birth registrations (See Appendix 1 for a discussion of data limitations).
+In Australia, all births are required by law to be registered with the Registrar of Births, Deaths and Marriages in the jurisdiction in which the birth occurred [34].
+In 2022, there were 24,388 births (12,321 males and 12,067 females) registered in Australia with one or both parents identified as Aboriginal and/or Torres Strait Islander (8.1% of all births registered).
+This probably underestimates the true number as Indigenous status is not always identified, and there may be a lag in birth registrations (See "Appendix 1" for a discussion of data limitations).